awsdocs/amazon-athena-user-guide/doc_source/workgroups-access.md

 "Resource": ["arn:aws:athena:us-east-1:123456789012:workgroup/test_workgroup"]
 ```

-For a full list of example policies, see [Workgroup Example Policies](example-policies-workgroup.md)\.
+For a list of workgroup policies, see [Workgroup Example Policies](example-policies-workgroup.md)\.

 For a list of tag\-based policies for workgroups, see [Tag\-Based IAM Access Control Policies](tags-access-control.md)\.